mikeferguson/buildbot-ros/README.md

     from sqlalchemy import exc as sa_exceptions

-###I need to move my key (also known as 'my server has all the entropy of a dead cow!')
+###I need to move my gpg key (also known as 'my server has all the entropy of a dead cow!')
 On the machine with the key

     gpg --output key.gpg --armor --export AAAABBBB